Pilgrims, Pasteries and Progress

 After leaving the city behind, the trail wound through small villages, and what felt like suburbs.
 We climbed for much of the morning, occasionally getting quite nice views of the city and surrounding hills behind us.
 One thing we've been enjoying are the animals we see in the suburban areas, and today we stopped for a few minutes to watch a small group of goats.

 As we walked we encountered large groups of pilgrims heading south on the Camino, presumably to Fatima.
-Over the course of the day we must have passed about 50 of them.
+Over the course of the day, we must have passed about 50 of them.
 Many were on foot, with quite a few of those dressed in white rain ponchos and bright neon safety vests, but there were also large groups of enthusiastic and friendly cyclists.
 This was a humbling reminder that not everyone on the The Way is going to the same place, or for the same reason.
-It was also a bit of a mystery, because although we have been seeing a steady increase in the number of pilgrims over the past couple of days, we don't see nearly as many Portuguese pilgrims in the albergues as we see on the road.
+It was also a bit of a mystery because although we have been seeing a steady increase in the number of pilgrims over the past couple of days, we don't see nearly as many Portuguese pilgrims in the albergues as we see on the road.

 We stopped mid-morning in a nice small village for a couple of pears and a coffee.
-It had a nice church, and a nice view.
+It had a nice church and a nice view.

-In the afternoon we had to climb one steep hill on the shoulder of the N10, and there was a lot traffic on it, including a lot of transport trucks.
-This was a bit unpleasant, but thankfully we were soon routed on a dirt track though gardens and a partially forested eucalyptus forest.
+In the afternoon we had to climb one steep hill on the shoulder of the N10, and there was a lot of traffic on it, including a lot of transport trucks.
+This was a bit unpleasant, but thankfully we were soon routed on a dirt track through gardens and a partially forested eucalyptus forest.

 The final stretch into Mealhada was a downhill track through an olive grove and some vineyards.
 We heard a Cuckoo calling as we passed through, which was kind of nice.

-Eventually we emerged from the quiet olive grove into the suburbs of Mealhada, which seemed loud and busy.
-It felt like a long walk through town, first through a slightly sketchy looking area, and then down a nice main street with lots of bars and restaurants.
-It seems this is a wine region,
+Eventually, we emerged from the quiet olive grove into the suburbs of Mealhada, which seemed loud and busy.
+It felt like a long walk through town, first through a slightly sketchy-looking area, and then down a nice main street with lots of bars and restaurants.
+It seems this is a wine region, that also specializes in roast suckling pig.

-The albergue we are staying at is 1.5 km out of town, so we got a preview of things on the way through.
+The Albergue we are staying at is 1.5 km out of town, so we got a preview of things on the way through.
 For anyone staying in this albergue, I would recommend doing any shopping for tomorrow's breakfast, or any afternoon snacking you might want to do on the way through.

 Once we were settled we headed to the snack bar for a sandwich and beer.
 We then decided that I should head back to town for breakfast supplies.
 An hour later I returned with several pastries, a couple pears, and some cookies for tomorrow.
-We then headed out in search of dinner, and found only options suitable for carnivores.
+We then headed out in search of dinner and found only options suitable for carnivores.
 So, we decided I would head back to a bakery/pizzeria we passed by earlier and get a large vegetarian pizza.
 This turned out to be a delicious decision, although it was the first time we had encountered corn on a pizza.

-After dinner we went to collect our laundry from the line and discovered that because we got in so late it wasn't yet dry.
+After dinner, we went to collect our laundry from the line and discovered that because we got in so late it wasn't yet dry.
 So ... you guessed it, we walked back to town to the laundry to dry everything out.

 ___________________________________________